 It’s a voluntary association of people who earnestly desire to change and are helping one another to overcome a problem.
 Their problems include a vast array of complaints such as depression, anxiety, shyness, loneliness, personal crisis, addiction, and numerous other disorders or circumstances.
 Not only do they learn to cope with the challenges of life but they also learn the skills to protect against afflictions in the future and grow to personal maturity with the help of the program.

 Anyone from the public is invited to attend and observe two or three meetings for a start to see how GROW operates.
 Once you are satisfied GROW can help, you become a member by attending meetings every week or as often as possible for personal benefit.
 By regular attendance, you are not only receiving help for yourself but you are benefiting others in the group by just being there and offering mutual help and peer support.

 Note: If you are there to observe with no need of help for yourself or you do not want to become a mental health volunteer, then just let someone know you are attending as a “Community Observer”.

 Inadequate means you lack the resources to meet a personal task on your own, which is quite often the case when you first join GROW.
-Most people who inquire about GROW to know that there is something they need to focus on in their life to get stability and control.
+Most people inquire about GROW to find their focus in life and to get stability and control.
 Admitting you need some help or personal adjustment to address a problem, whether it be large or small, is the first step in the program.